A Beginner's Guide To Aspect Ratio

 How to find the aspect ratio?

 The formula for aspect ratios is x:y, the x being width and y resembling height.
-Let’s say you want to find the aspect ratio of an image with a 3000×2000 resolution, just divide the two numbers for the result, 1.5:1 or 3:2.
+Let’s say you want to find the ratio of an image with a 3000×2000 resolution, just divide the two numbers for the result, 1.5:1 or 3:2.

 How to adjust the aspect ratio?

-Many DSLR cameras allow you to select the aspect ratio before taking photos, there will usually be a box on the screen that will show where the frame cuts off to help with composition.
+Many DSLR cameras allow you to select the aspect ratio before taking photos.
+There will usually be a box on the screen that will show where the frame cuts off to help with composition.

-How important is aspect ratio in storytelling?
+How important is the size in storytelling?

 Aspect ratio plays a role in the way content is received on the platform it’s shared on.
-Whether it’s a cinema screen, Instagram, or Youtube, the wrong aspect ratio could turn off the viewer from the video or image.
+Whether it’s a cinema screen, Instagram, or YouTube, the wrong aspect ratio could turn off the viewer from the video or image.
 However, you could use aspect ratios creatively to reflect different settings or time periods in a film.

-How aspect ratios affect UI/UX design
+How do aspect ratios affect UI/UX design

 When images look off or out of proportion on a website or are stretched or shrunk to fit the screen, it negatively impacts a visitor’s impression of the website.
 Not to mention that ill-proportioned elements can obstruct the site’s usability.
 All of these factors discourage a visitor from continuing to use a website.
 Meaning that the designers’ and developers’ knowledge of aspect ratios should contribute to creating a fluid structure for a comfortable and practical visual effect.